puppetlabs/puppet-docs/source/puppet/6.7/type.md

 a source directory contains symlinks, use the `links` attribute to specify whether to recreate links or follow them.

-*HTTP* URIs cannot be used to recursively synchronize whole directory trees.
-It is also not possible to use `source_permissions` values other than `ignore`.
-That's because HTTP servers do not transfer any metadata that translates to ownership or permission details.
+_HTTP_ URIs cannot be used to recursively synchronize whole directory trees.
+You cannot use `source_permissions` values other than `ignore` because HTTP servers do not transfer any metadata that translates to ownership or permission details.

+The `http` source uses the server `Content-MD5` header as a checksum to determine if the remote file has changed.
+If the server response does not include that header, Puppet defaults to using the `Last-Modified` header.

 Multiple `source` values can be specified as an array, and Puppet will use the first source that exists.
 This can be used to serve different